‘Twas the night before eBooks, when all through the House

 Some publishers left them little but sorrow

-While publishers hold on by the skin of their teeth
+While publishers survive by the skin of their teeth

 Still, Bezos could be a right jolly old elf,